I am proud to serve San Francisco and City College as a trustee, and I ask for your support and vote to continue serving.

 This passion transformed my life and ultimately led me to obtain my Ph.D., to tutor and mentor students, to teach at a university level, and to develop high-standard curricula.
 It also led me to conduct policy research and to serve on several Boards and Task Forces, including the San Francisco Women’s Political Committee, the National Council of Jewish Women, the United Way’s Women’s Leadership Council, the San Francisco Collaborative Against Human Trafficking, and the Richmond District Neighborhood Center.
 I am also an Emerge graduate and an elected California Assembly District Delegate.

-As a member of the Community College Board, I will continue to prioritize the overall stability of the institution as a whole and ensure adherence to the accrediting agency’s standards.
+I will continue to prioritize the overall stability of the institution as a whole and ensure adherence to the accrediting agency’s standards.
 The primary objective is to keep City College open, accredited, and top quality.
 My goal is to harness the success of City College graduates in the community to create an alumni network to mentor current students, to provide expansive practical internship opportunities, and to help fund the future generation’s educational aspirations.
 I will continue working to ensure that all stakeholders are held accountable to a professional standard and to make San Francisco City College one of the highest ranked community colleges in the nation.
 I will continue working to make San Francisco City College accessible, available, and affordable for the entire community.

 - Accessibility: My experience in teaching has afforded me the opportunity to work with nontraditional students who balance work, family, and school.
 In making education equally accessible to all, it is my aim to create new opportunities for those students who may have been denied support and attention, and to overcome some students’ barriers to progressing in higher education.
 This includes providing the necessary counseling and advising required for student success.